Leafos-ClickMeForDiscord/Leafos-ClickMeForDiscord/README.md

 - 👋 Hi, I’m @Leafos-ClickMeForDiscord
 - 👀 I’m interested in PonyTown, and other fandoms!
 Ask me about them ^^
-- 🌱 I’m currently learning how to be at peace
+- 🌱 I love Bulbasaur, stars and the colour green
-- 📫 How to reach me: on Discord please! https://disboard.org/server/1286039392489832621
+- 📫 How to reach me: on Discord please!
+Yumi_Leafos
 - 😄 Pronouns: She/They
 - ⚡ Fun fact: I studied psychology!